 Juno (formerly LeverEdge) is a collective bargaining organisation for student loans.
 They negotiate with lenders to provide an exclusive deal available to U.S. Citizens and International Students with a valid U.S. cosigner.

-Loans are offered for tuition but not living expenses.
+Loans are offered for tuition fees and living expenses.
 INSEAD does not charge any fee or obtain any fee or compensation-in-kind from Juno.

 Alternative Funding Methods

 INSEAD offers scholarships to offset tuition fees for the Master in Finance to outstanding candidates whose profiles will help further the programme's diversity objectives.
 Applications may be submitted once you have been accepted to the programme.